pingali/dvcfeatures/README.rst

         :alt: Documentation Status

-A Python package to store computed features in `DVC
+*dvcfeatures* is a Python package to store computed features in `DVC
 <http://www.dvc.org/>`_.
 DVC is an open-source data version control
-system for ML.
-It is a wrapper around dvc commands to allow discovery and automated commit of the freshly generated datasets.
+system for ML. *dvcfeatures* is a wrapper around dvc commands to allow discovery and automated commit of the freshly generated datasets.

 * Free software: MIT license
 * Documentation: https://dvcfeatures.readthedocs.io.